Prospective students must meet the following criteria in order to be considered for entry into the program:

 What is the average nursing experience, in years, for accepted applicants?

-Applicants are required to have at least one year of acute care experience as a registered nurse when entering the program.
+Applicants are required to have at least one year of critical care experience as a registered nurse when entering the program.
 Most individuals accepted in Nurse Anesthetist Programs have at least 2-4 years of experience.

 Which type of clinical experience is preferred?